What Is Global Health? The 6 Biggest Issues You Need to Know About

 While precise global health definitions vary by source, you can think of it as the understanding of health care at an international and interdisciplinary level.
 It includes the study, research, and practice of medicine with a focus on improving health and health care equity for populations worldwide.
-Global health initiatives take into account both medical and non-medical disciplines, such as epidemiology, sociology, economic disparities, public policy, environmental factors, cultural studies, etc.

-Dr. Calum Macpherson, dean of the School of Graduate Studies and director of research in the School of Medicine at St. George's University, describes the The One Health One Medicine Initiative as the convergence of human, animal, and ecosystem health.
+Dr. Calum Macpherson, dean of the School of Graduate Studies and director of research in the School of Medicine at St. George’s University (SGU), describes the One Health One Medicine initiative as the convergence of human, animal, and ecosystem health.

-“Each of these practices are inextricably connected,” Macpherson explains.
+“Each of these practices is inextricably connected,” Dr. Macpherson explains.
 “By learning from each other and pooling resources, great progress can be made for the benefit of human and animal kind.”

 6 Prominent global health issues to be aware of

 So what are the biggest challenges confronting progress in global health?
 The six global health issues detailed below help illustrate the breadth and depth of this complex field.

 According to an article published in the Bulletin of the World Health Organization, pandemics are defined as global disease outbreaks.
-Examples of pandemics include HIV, influenza, Severe Acute Respiratory Syndrome (SARS), Ebola, and other viral threats that reflect our vulnerability to widespread diseases – many of which originate in animals.
+Examples of pandemics include certain influenza outbreaks, COVID-19, and other viral threats that reflect our vulnerability to widespread diseases—many of which originate in animals.